 Is Hoodoo magic, then?
 Is it like black magic or witchcraft?

 Magic is also an interesting term that is used in different ways by scholars, academics, and adherents.
 Some Hoodoo workers reject the idea of magic entirely, viewing Hoodoo simply as a way of life.
-The term “black magic” is even more controversial, in that it has illicit connotations – “black” suggesting immorality or evil, and though not necessarily a racial classification, it is negative.
+The term “black magic” is even more controversial, in that it has sinister connotations – “black” suggesting immorality or evil, and though not necessarily a racial classification, it is negative.
 Witchcraft, similarly, has a history that precedes Hoodoo, and it was often used in reference to spiritual practices and ideas that were deemed illicit and dangerous in human societies.
 I am not trying to dodge your question.
 It’s just that terms like “black magic” and “witchcraft” can only take you so far in understanding what Hoodoo is about.
 They are not very precise in what they describe.

 Fine.
 What is Hoodoo’s relationship to Christianity?

 Historically, practitioners of Hoodoo have interacted with number of different religions, practices, and ideas.
 Since Hoodoo as we know it in the United States was “born” in the community of enslaved African American people, it stands to reason that Christianity was a part of the cultural mix.
-But since African American slave religion itself was informed by multiple sources – including indigenous African faiths, European and African Catholicism, Islam, native American traditions – it is difficult to determine the precise influence of all these on Hoodoo.
+But since African American slave religion itself was informed by multiple sources – including indigenous African faiths, European and African Catholicism, Islam, native American traditions – it is difficult to determine the precise influence of all of these on Hoodoo.
 Clearly, Christianity had a profound impact on how the slaves understood Hoodoo.
 Even today, some Hoodoo practitioners utilize prominent symbols from Christianity (such as the Bible, candles, holy water, etc.) as well as prayers and appeals to the higher Powers of the Christian faith (including God, Jesus Christ and the saints), for assistance.

 I’ve heard of Hoodoo, Voodoo, Vodou, and a bunch of different terms.
 I’m confused.
 Are these all the same thing?

 You are not alone in your confusion!
 Hoodoo experts themselves disagree on these terms.
 Although most Hoodoo practitioners are independent agents – there is no “Pope” or High Priest of Hoodoo, nor any central authority – there is actually a general consensus around the definition of these words as they relate to the traditions of Hoodoo.
 The dividing line here is between organized religion and organized magic.
 Strictly speaking, the words “Voodoo” and “Vodou” describe organized religion – the sacred beliefs and practices of groups who share particular values, laws, and social mores.
 Those would be religious communities.
 “Voodoo” is a word with roots in the Fongbe languages of Africa, for “Vodu,” meaning “spirit.”
 The term recalls indigenous religions found in coastal West Africa, including Togo, Benin, and Nigeria.
 Vodou, on the other hand, is a religion native to the island of Haiti that draws inspiration from African, European, and American elements.
 Ironically, Vodou and Voodoo were names that began to be used by members of these religious communities after the fact of their organization.
 Likewise, when members of these communities arrived in America during the eighteenth century, their ideas, beliefs, practices, and perspectives came with them.
 Their knowledge and experiences would be instrumental in the development of a new religion in the French colony of Louisiana (Voodoo), with the city of New Orleans as its sacred center.
-New Orleans Voodoo was (and continues to be) a wonderfully eclectic and diverse cultural tradition, with religious elements that derive from Haitian Vodou, and magical elements that resonate with African American Hoodoo.
+Louisiana Voodoo was (and continues to be) a wonderfully eclectic and diverse cultural tradition, with religious elements that derive from Haitian Vodou, and magical elements that resonate with African American spiritual practices.
+But it’s not Hoodoo.

 Is Hoodoo real?
 Does it work?